Skip to main content

 • Under age 18, without access to a private plan

-• Age 18 to 25, without access to a private plan, in full-time attendance at an educational institution, spouseless, domiciled with their parents or legal guardian
+• Age 18 to 25, without access to a private plan, in full-time attendance at a secondary-, college-, or university-level educational institution, spouseless, domiciled with their parents or legal guardian

 • Persons with a functional impairment specified in the Regulation respecting the basic prescription drug insurance plan which occurred before age 18, spouseless, domiciled with their parents or legal guardian, without access to a private plan, not receiving last-resort financial assistance with a claim slip (carnet de réclamation)

-• Persons age 65 and over receiving 94% and more of the maximum Guaranteed Income Supplement
+• Persons age 65 or over receiving 94% or more of the maximum Guaranteed Income Supplement

 Change of insurers during the year